MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 ### Classes with an XxxForCurrentView method

-Many WinRT classes have a static `GetForCurrentView` method or `CreateForCurrentView` method, such as [UIViewSettings.GetForCurrentView](/uwp/api/Windows.UI.ViewManagement.UIViewSettings.GetForCurrentView).
-These `XxxForCurrentView` methods have an implicit dependency on the [ApplicationView](/uwp/api/windows.ui.viewmanagement.applicationview) class, which isn't supported in desktop apps.
-Because **ApplicationView** isn't supported in desktop apps, none of these other classes with `XxxForCurrentView` methods are supported either.
-Note that some unsupported `XxxForCurrentView` methods will not only return **null**, but will also throw exceptions.
+Many WinRT classes have a static **GetForCurrentView** or **CreateForCurrentView** method, such as [UIViewSettings.GetForCurrentView](/uwp/api/Windows.UI.ViewManagement.UIViewSettings.GetForCurrentView).
+These **XxxForCurrentView** methods have an implicit dependency on the [ApplicationView](/uwp/api/windows.ui.viewmanagement.applicationview) type, which isn't supported in desktop apps.
+Because **ApplicationView** isn't supported in desktop apps, none of the **XxxForCurrentView** methods are supported in desktop apps either.
+Some unsupported **XxxForCurrentView** methods not only return `null`, but also throw exceptions.

-For those classes below that have a COM interface alternative API listed, C# developers can consume these WinRT COM interfaces (see [Call interop APIs from a .NET app](winrt-com-interop-csharp.md)).

 > [!NOTE]
-> One exception to this is [CoreInputView.GetForCurrentView](/uwp/api/windows.ui.viewmanagement.core.coreinputview.getforcurrentview), which is supported in desktop apps and can be used even without a [CoreWindow](/uwp/api/windows.ui.core.corewindow).
-This method can be used to get a [CoreInputView](/uwp/api/windows.ui.viewmanagement.core.coreinputview) object on any thread, and if that thread has a foreground window, that object will produce events.
+> One exception is [CoreInputView.GetForCurrentView](/uwp/api/windows.ui.viewmanagement.core.coreinputview.getforcurrentview), which *is* supported in desktop apps, and *can* be used even without a [CoreWindow](/uwp/api/windows.ui.core.corewindow).
+You can use that method to get a [CoreInputView](/uwp/api/windows.ui.viewmanagement.core.coreinputview) object on any thread; and if that thread has a foreground window, then that object will produce events.

-The following classes are not supported in desktop apps because they have a **GetForCurrentView** or **CreateForCurrentView** method.
+The following classes *are* supported in desktop apps; but to retrieve an instance of one in a desktop app, you use a mechanism that's different from the **GetForCurrentView** or **CreateForCurrentView** methods.
+For the classes below that have a COM interface listed as the alternative API, C# developers can also consume those WinRT COM interfaces (see [Call interop APIs from a .NET app](winrt-com-interop-csharp.md)).
 This list might not be comprehensive.

 |  Class  |  Alternative APIs |
 |---------|-------------------|